-Only few people know that in fact he was not the inventor of Krumiri but the beneficiary of a pastry chef’s invention who in 1878 invented in Casale Monferrato the legendary biscuit with the typical curved shape in honour to the moustache of King Victor Emmanuel II of Italy.
-That was Domenico Rossi, whose invention is documented in a letter dated 4 December 1890 signed by the then mayor of the Piedmonts small town, naming him as the “one and only inventor of Krumiri”.
+Only a few people know that in fact he was not the inventor of Krumiri but the beneficiary of a pastry chef’s invention who in 1878 invented in Casale Monferrato the legendary biscuit with the typical curved shape in honor to the mustache of King Victor Emmanuel II of Italy.
+That was Domenico Rossi, whose invention is documented in a letter dated 4 December 1890 signed by the then-mayor of the Piedmonts small town, naming him as the “one and only inventor of Krumiri”.

 Since then many things have happened, but the leadership hasn’t been changed.
 The present owner of Krumiri Rossi company, Annamaria Portinaio, states that “here in Casale everyone knows that the smell of the original, traditional Krumiri comes from our own laboratory” and adds “The recipe is secret and a patent does not exist”.

 Mario Emmi, an expert of Industrial Property of Brevetti Turrini Firm in Florence, affirms that patenting a food product “is possible where the food product obtained is able to solve a technical problem in a creative way, such as the case of food products which have been made highly digestible thanks to particular processes of processing/preparation”.
 In our case the product “derives from a simple recipe which mixes high quality but generic ingredients, hence there is no innovation but ‘only’ an excellent product”.